 Ingredient Notes:

-• Gluten Free Flour Blend – I tested this recipe using Bob’s Red Mill 1 to 1 Gluten Free Flour Blend and King Arthur’s Measure for Measure Gluten Free Blend.
+• Gluten-Free Flour Blend: I tested this recipe using Bob’s Red Mill 1 to 1 Gluten-Free and King Arthur’s Measure for Measure.
 That doesn’t mean other flour blends will not work; I have not tested other flour brands.

 • Cocoa Powder – I love Ghirardelli and Anthony’s brands.
 Almost all cocoa powder is gluten free, but always check the label.